hannesdatta/course-odcm/content/docs/workflow/extraction-plan-prototyping.md

 ### Select data

 Finally, for each entity, select the data you would like to extract.
-Determine how to "tell" your scrapeR where the particular data is located on a page.
+Determine how to "tell" your scraper where the particular data is located on a page.
 This process of making searchable a website's content or the results of an API call is called *parsing*.
 We give details on parsing data from websites and APIs next.

 #### Data from websites